austinlouden/talks/how-to-learn-foreign-language/slides.md

 !!!

-### Learn pronunciation first
+### 2. Learn pronunciation first

 Note: people shy away bc they're worried about how they sound

 !!!

-### We don't use that many words
+### 3. We don't use that many words

 ![up goer five](img/up_goer.png)

-Note: Randall Munroe of xkcd, up goer five = Saturn V Rocket
+Note: As part of Thing Explainer, Randall Munroe of xkcd, up goer five = Saturn V Rocket

 !!!